cciw-uk/data-protection/01 Decisions and actions document.rst

   actually read the policies.
 I then attempted to apply them, and found it almost impossible to do so, because parts of them were so impractical.
 Within the first day I gave up.
-I concluded I should do what everyone else was doing - ignore the policy, which is what I did from then on.
+I concluded I should do what everyone else was doing - ignore the policy.
+That was the last time I thought about it.

 * The reason we don't lose sleep over all those online lies we've been telling is that we correctly understand those checkboxes as "transactional